Top 3 Best EV Commercial Vehicles for Your Fleet

 • Best for: Last-mile delivery and urban logistics

-Compact and efficient, the C-Series is designed for parcel delivery and local service fleets that need a reliable vehicle for shorter routes.
+Compact and well-suited for last-mile operations, the W4 CC is designed for parcel delivery and local service fleets that need a reliable electric truck for shorter routes.

 • Charging: Level 2 and DC fast charging

-• Best for: Parcel delivery and local fleets
+• Best for: Parcel delivery, service routes, and urban fleet operations

 • Range: 250 miles